jazahn/mobility-workshop/README.md

 **Everything done with a data-attribute is for prototyping, and not for production.**

-(That said, we're prototyping, so don't sweat the optimization so much.
+(That said, we *are* prototyping, so don't sweat the optimization so much.
 Just know that when you want to bring this to production, you'll have to deconstruct the class/tag manipulations that the javascript is doing)

-**Let it load slowly, but understand why it's doing that.**
+**Let it load slowly, but understand why it's doing that.** There are hacky ways to get it looking better, but let's focus on understanding why it's loading slow and move on.

 ## Step 03

 listviews

 "99% of what I do is lists" is something I've heard said.
 Makes sense.
-Lists are important, so lets do lists, mobile style...
+Lists are important, so lets do a list.

-Let's do a simple list now.

 Add the following after the `<header>`:
 ```html